Bogomol'nyi-like Equations in Gravity Theories: Remarks

 In the case of static spherically symmetric vacuum, in section \eqref{uniqueness solution 1}, and of electrovac, in section \eqref{uniqueness solution 2}, both solutions for $B$, \eqref{sol B 1} and \eqref{sol B 2} respectively, are given by the same function of $C(r)$ and $C'(r)$ while the remaining functions can be written as functions of $C$.
 Therefore once the function $C$ is fixed the other functions can be determined completely.
 Taking $C=r^2$ gives us the Schwarzschild and Reissner-Nordstr\"{o}m black holes, and hence other solutions of $C$ are related to those black holes.
 Here by using the BPS Lagrangian method we have shown a simple alternative proof of the black hole uniqueness theorems~\cite{Israel:1967wq,Israel:1967za}.
 A rather complete proof of those black hole uniqueness theorems would be done by considering all possible terms in the BPS Lagrangian density, $\mathcal{L}_{BPS}$.
 In section \eqref{Tangherlini BH} we found that static spherically symmetric electrovac in higher dimensions $n>4$ are completely solved in terms of functions $C(r)$ and $C'(r)$, and hence other solutions are related to the Tangherlini black holes in which we fixed $C=r^2$.
 Here again we may have shown a simple (incomplete) proof of the black hole uniqueness theorem in higher dimensions as proposed in~\cite{Hollands:2012xy}.
 On the other hand, the solutions for $V-$scalar vacuum in section \eqref{ES gravity} can not be completely determined by functions $C(r)$ and $C'(r)$.
-Even after we fixed $C=r^2$ and the scalar field $\phi\equiv\phi(r)$, there were stil remaining first-order differential equations, \eqref{Coulomb scalar} or \eqref{Schwarzschild scalar}, that need to be solved.
+Even after we fixed $C=r^2$ and the scalar field $\phi\equiv\phi(r)$, there were stil remaining first-order differential equations \eqref{Coulomb scalar} that need to be solved.
 One can easily check that the Schwarzschild black hole, with $B=\left(1-{r^2\over 3}\Lambda-{2M\over r}\right)^{-1}$, is not solutions to those first-order differential equations.
-This may show a violation of the ``no-scalar-hair'' theorem formulated in~\cite{Bekenstein:1995un}.
-There might be black hole solutions that are not Schwarzschild such as the one found in~\cite{Karakasis:2023ljt} for $n=3$, which is also solution to the equations \eqref{CE B} and \eqref{CE V} in section \eqref{scalar hair BH}.
+This may show a violation of the black hole``no-scalar-hair'' theorem formulated in~\cite{Bekenstein:1995un}.
+The existance of these scalar hair black holes have been studied numerically for asymptotically flat metric, with $\Lambda=0$, in~\cite{Nucamendi:1995ex,Chew:2022enh,Chew:2023olq}.
+In section \eqref{ES gravity} we indeed found exact solutions of these scalar hair black holes given in \eqref{New BH1}.
+Although the scalar potential has similar profile, with negative value in whole space, as asymptotically AdS-black holes found in~\cite{Gonzalez:2013aca}, we nevertheless able to show that there exist asymptotically flat black holes in the Einstein-Scalar gravity~\eqref{action ES gravity}.
+We also found exact solutions \eqref{New BH2} of scalar hair black holes in three dimensional spacetime other then the one found in~\cite{Karakasis:2023ljt} for $n=2$.